apache/sedona/docs/api/sql/Function.md

 ## ST_Buffer

 Introduction: Returns a geometry/geography that represents all points whose distance from this Geometry/geography is less than or equal to distance.
+The function supports both Planar/Euclidean and Spheroidal/Geodesic buffering (Since v1.6.0).

 Buffer Style Parameters: